nicholasaleks/graphql-threat-matrix/implementations/graphql-ruby.md

 Documentation: [https://graphql-ruby.org/](https://graphql-ruby.org/)

 ## Security Considerations
-GraphQL Ruby provides the following features which should be taken into consideration:
+graphql-ruby provides the following features which should be taken into consideration:

 <table>
 	<tr>